dpawlows/linux-lab/ansible/README.md

 The `-K` is necessary so that we provide the hosts sudoer password, unless we have configured passwordless sudo, which seems bad.

+## Permissions

+Running

+`ansible-playbook site.yml --check`

+Can throws a fatal error:

+`fatal: [lab-srv1]: FAILED! => {"msg": "Missing sudo password"}`

+This does **not** mean that `ansible-playbook` should be run using sudo.
+Instead, there are some tasks that require sudo privileges on the guests themselves.
+So, this may be an indication that the user doesn't have sudo privileges.
+Log into the guests and confirm/fix.

+## Helpful ansible related commands
-## ansible-galaxy
+### ansible-galaxy

-ansible-galaxy is a tool that can perform several role and collection related operations.
+ansible-galaxy is a tool that can perform several role and collection related operations, including grabbing community-based collections.
 First, we use it to help scaffold standard subfolders for our roles:

 ```
 ansible-galaxy init roles/nginx